PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 ### PREVIEW Stage or LIVE Stage Database?

 Each game has its own *PREVIEW stage* Mongo database.
-If you have taken a game Snapshot and published the game to LIVE stage, the game will also have a *LIVE stage* Mongo database:
+If you've taken a game Snapshot and published the game to LIVE stage, the game will also have a *LIVE stage* Mongo database:
 * The PREVIEW stage and the LIVE stage Mongo databases are *entirely distinct and separate databases*.
-* You can select the database you wish to look at from the drop-down in the top left of the page.
+* You can select the database you wish to look at from the drop-down in the top-left of the page.
 In the example above, only one game - *Test Game 1* - has been published to LIVE.

 ### What Database Collection Operation?

-The *Actions* panel contains a series of tabs, each of which represents the different operations you can perform against the data in the selected database Collection.
+The *Actions* panel contains a series of tabs, each of which represents the different operations you can perform against the data in the selected Mongo database.
 See below for a detailed account of how to work with these tabs.

-## Collection Drop Down Menu Filtering
+## Collection Drop-Down Menu Filtering

 You can use the *Collection* drop-down on each *Actions* tab to select from the list of Collections that are available in your database.
 If the Collections list is a long list, you can use filter switches to turn on and off sections of the Collections list and make things more manageable.